ddablib/cbview/README.md

 * `MPL-2.txt` – the Mozilla Public License v2.0.
 * `Documentation.url` – short-cut to the component's online documentation.

-In addition to the above files you will find the source code of the demo project the `Demo` sub-directory.
+In addition to the above files you will find the source code of a [demo project](#demo-program) the `Demo` sub-directory.

 You can now install the components into the Delphi IDE.
 To do this, the files `PJCBView.pas` and `PJCBView.dcr` should be added to a design time package.
 If you need help doing this [see here](https://delphidabbler.com/url/install-comp).

-## Documentation

-The component has comprehensive [online documentation](https://delphidabbler.com/url/cbview-docs).

 ## Demo Program